Today's Articles

 Frank Crosswaith

 He was born in Frederiksted, St. Croix, Danish West Indies (now the U.S. Virgin Islands), and emigrated to the United States in his late teens.
 After graduating from the Rand School of New York City, he began a career in Black labor organizations.
-In the early 1920s, Crosswaith began his long collaboration with A. Phillip Randolph by joining the Messenger magazine in opposing Marcus Garvey.
+In the early 1920s, Crosswaith began his long collaboration with A. Phillip Randolph joined the Messenger magazine in opposing Marcus Garvey.
 Five years later, he joined and became a full-time organizer with the Brotherhood of Sleeping Car Porters (BSCP).

 Frank R. Crosswaith died in New York City on June 17, 1965.